Twisted Gelfand-Ponomarev modules: Twisted Gelfand-Ponomarev modules of the first and second kinds

 \section{Twisted Gelfand-Ponomarev modules of the first and second kinds}

-In Definition \ref{DefinitionModuleAttachedToKraftQuiver}, we have seen how to build a twisted Gelfand-Ponomarev module out of any $\sigma$-linear representation of a Kraft quiver.
+In Definition \ref{DefinitionModuleAttachedToKraftQuiver}, we have seen how to build a twisted Gelfand-Ponomarev module out of any $(\sigma,\tau)$-linear representation of a Kraft quiver.
 In this section, we will study the converse.
-Namely, given such a module $M$, how can we produce a Kraft quiver $\Gamma$ together with a $\sigma$-linear representation $(U,\rho)$ such that $M \simeq M(\Gamma,U,\rho)$?
-As it turns out, the process does not depend much on the choice of $(K,\sigma)$, so that most of the proofs here will be directly adapted from \cite{gelfand-ponomarev:1968}.
+Namely, given such a module $M$, how can we produce a Kraft quiver $\Gamma$ together with a $(\sigma,\tau)$-linear representation $(U,\rho)$ such that $M \simeq M(\Gamma,U,\rho)$?
+As it turns out, the process does not depend much on the choice of $(K,\sigma,\tau)$, so that most of the proofs here will be directly adapted from \cite{gelfand-ponomarev:1968}.
 We will use notations and definitions introduced in Section \ref{Section1} without recalling most of them.

-\begin{remark} We warn the reader who might be interested in reading the original proofs in \cite{gelfand-ponomarev:1968} that in loc. cit., the authors use the symbol $\subset$ for \textit{proper} inclusions.
+\begin{remark} We warn the reader who might be interested in reading the original proofs in \cite{gelfand-ponomarev:1968} that there, the authors use the symbol $\subset$ for \textit{proper} inclusions.
 This differs from our notations, as we use $\subsetneq$ instead. \end{remark}